Building Your Real Estate Team to Get More Referrals

 This can be just as easy if gardening, tennis or bass fishing is your passion.
 Think of ways to partner with others who would provide value and I think you'll find you will benefit, your clients who have similar interests will benefit and the new partners you make here will benefit.

-The other approach within this category is including the people who serve your geographic farms in various ways: the pizza delivery places, dry cleaners and oil changing shops.
+The other approach within this category is including the people who serve your geographic farms in various ways: the pizza delivery places, dry cleaners and oil change shops.
 All of these people want to build clientele and will most likely be happy to do joint marketing or promotions.

 Add one to two people per month in this category to your team.

-- Do you want to actually undertake some joint marketing, where they send something out to their database recommending you and you send something to yours recommending them?
+Do you want to undertake some joint marketing, where they send something out to their database recommending you, and you send something to yours recommending them?
 That kind of action might entail a free introductory offer of services or products, such as a free pizza or initial financial consulting from your partners and a free market analysis from you.
 Sponsoring a buyer or investor seminar together or some other marketing vehicle.
 The benefit, obviously, is lowered costs for both of you and increased trust from the client because of the personal relationship.

 The average person has 200-250 people in his or her sphere of influence.
 Most business people that have high contact with the public have even more.
 If you shift your focus to building your team in this area, instead of looking for the next client, you are focusing on people who may know and refer a client.
 Your sphere is then greatly expanded.
 By adding two new team members each week, your team will be expanded to over 100 by the end of the year!
 Isn't this a more profitable and fun way to prospect than cold calling?
 Click here for a list of 100 categories to build your team!

 Six Tips to Help Shift You to Higher Productivity

 Is Procrastination Killing Your Chances for Success?